Updated: May 1, 2020

 Nature Hills Nursery Review

-NatureHills.com overall rating went down by a half point, keeping them at a D+ grade.
+NatureHills.com overall rating stayed the same, keeping them at a D+ grade.
 It just seems like every time they take 2 steps forward, they then take 3 steps back.

 It’s not a good sign when competitors start comparing their ship times & prices against yours.
 There’s now Nature Hills competitors that offer next business day shipping so when Nature Hills says; ‘Ships 7 to 10 days (weather permitting)’ seems a bit vague.
+Or worse, they say: Ships Spring (weather permitting).
 Nature Hills ship costs are also on the high end which can be up to 50% of your plant cost.

-As we looked at their site on January 31st, 2 things stood out.
+As we looked at their site on March 1st and 2 things stood out.

 - There were 3 bright sales banners that grab your attention and take up a lot of valuable space on every page. $9.95 flat rate shipping, free shipping on $99+ orders and 25% off all plants.